redhat-developer/app-services-cli/docs/commands/rhoas_context_create.md

 ### Synopsis

-Create a service context and assign associated service identifiers
+Create a service context and assign associated service identifiers.

+A service context is a group of application service instances and their configuration details.
+By creating a service context, you can group together application service instances that you want to use together.

+After creating the service context, add application service instances to it by using the "rhoas context use-[service]" commands.

 ```
 rhoas context create [flags]